List of Back to the Future (franchise) characters

 The Back to the Future franchise, including film trilogy and subsequent animated series feature characters created by Robert Zemeckis and Bob Gale.

 The lead character of the series is Marty McFly.
 During the course of the trilogy, he travels through time using a DeLorean time machine invented by his friend Emmett Brown.
 He also encounters the central antagonist, Biff Tannen, in several different time periods and visits his ancestors and descendants.

 Main characters

 Marty McFly

-Martin Seamus ("Marty") McFly (portrayed by Michael J. Fox in the films and voiced by him in Lego Dimensions, voiced by David Kaufman in the animated series) is the main protagonist of the trilogy.
+Martin Seamus ("Marty") McFly (portrayed by Michael J. Fox in the films and voiced by him in Lego Dimensions, voiced by David Kaufman in the animated series and by A. J. LoCascio in Back to the Future: The Game) is the main protagonist of the trilogy.
 He is the son of George and Lorraine McFly and the youngest of 3 children.
 Marty travels between the past and the future, encountering his ancestors and descendants.
 Marty and his friend Doc Brown help restore the space-time continuum while encountering Biff Tannen (or members of the Tannen clan) at various points in time.